Updated October 12, 2022

 The Policy on Disruptive Behavior in an Instructional Setting defines “disruptive behavior” and outlines the procedures for responding to and reporting this type of behavior to the Dean of Students.
-The policy can be found at: http://policy.arizona.edu/disruptive-behavior-instructional
+Read the policy

 Threatening Behavior by Students:

 The Policy on Threatening Behavior by Students defines “threatening behavior” and outlines the procedures for immediately reporting such behavior to the University of Arizona Police Department, the Dean of Students, and a supervisor or department head.
-This policy can be found at: http://policy.arizona.edu/threatening-behavior-students
+Read the policy

 Quickly determine the most reasonable way to protect your own life.
 Students, employees and visitors are likely to follow the directions of instructors, supervisors and administrators during an active shooter situation.